1993 Storm of the Century

 The 1993 Storm of the Century (also known as the 93 Superstorm, The No Name Storm, or the Great Blizzard of '93/1993) was a devastating cyclonic storm, or nor'easter, that formed over the Gulf of Mexico on March 12, 1993.
 The cold weather, heavy snowfall, high winds and storm surge that the storm brought affected a very large area; at its height, it stretched from Canada to Honduras.
 The cyclone moved through the Gulf of Mexico and then through the eastern United States before moving on to eastern Canada.
 It eventually dissipated in the North Atlantic Ocean on March 15.

 Heavy snow was first reported in highland areas as far south as Alabama and northern Georgia, with Union County, Georgia reporting up to 35 in of snow.
-Birmingham, Alabama, reported a rare 13 in of snow.
-The Florida Panhandle reported around 6–12 in of snow, with hurricane-force wind gusts and record low barometric pressures.
+Birmingham, Alabama, reported a rare 13 in of snow. with hurricane-force gusts up to 145 mi/h (Recorded in Mount Washington, New Hampshire) and record low barometric pressures.
 Between Louisiana and Cuba, the hurricane-force winds produced high storm surges across the Big Bend of Florida which, in combination with scattered tornadoes, killed dozens of people.

 Record cold temperatures were seen across portions of the Southern United States and Eastern United States in the wake of this storm.
 In the United States, the storm was responsible for the loss of electric power to more than 10 million households.
 An estimated 40 percent of the country's population experienced the effects of the storm and it led to a total of 208 fatalities.
 In all, the storm resulted in 318 deaths, and caused $5.5 billion (1993 USD) in damages.

 The greatest recorded snowfall amounts were at Mount Le Conte in Tennessee, where 56 in of snow fell, and Mount Mitchell in North Carolina, the tallest mountain in eastern North America, where 50 in was measured to fall and 15 ft snow drifts were reported.